itmat/pade/doc/getting_started.rst

 The simplest PaGE job for our 4-class sample input would be something like::

-  page run --full-model "treated * gender" --reduced-model gender
+  page run --full-model "treated * gender" --reduced-model gender sample_data/sample_data_4_class.txt

 This should take less than a minute.
+Note that you need to provide the input file on the command line.

 Interesting options
 """""""""""""""""""